 Call your Senators

-Members of Congress are debating a climate and infrastructure bill right now.
+Members of Congress are debating recovery legislation right now.
 Grab your phone, and take 5 minutes to call your Senators – we've made it super easy.

 Meet with your Members

-Set up a meeting with your Member of Congress, encouraging them to pass a bold, visionary infrastructure and recovery bill that creates millions of clean energy jobs.
+Set up a meeting with your Member of Congress, encouraging them to pass bold, visionary recovery legislation that creates millions of clean energy jobs, not just a modest bipartisan infrastructure bill.
 Learn more →

 What is a Just, Green Recovery?